mark-hallnc/App-Design/README.md

 # App-Design
-This repository is where I post prototypes and wireframes from school assignments and side projects.
+This repository is where I post prototypes and wireframes from school assignments.